Installing and connecting to Filezilla Server for Windows Server

 3. Once the client has loaded, click the User icon on the top bar.

 4. Next, click add on the general tab that loads first.

-This is optional, however it is strongly recommended that you set a password to secure the user access.
+This is optional.
+However, it is strongly recommended that you set a password to secure user access.

-8. Once the directory is selected and confirmed by clicking OK on the directory selection window, it should have a bold H next to it.
+8. Once the directory is selected and confirmed by clicking OK on the directory selection window.
+It should have a bold H next to it.
 This indicates the Home Directory.
-Next to this area, the permissions are indicated by Read, Write, Delete, and Append.
-You would select as needed, however it is not recommended to enable deletion permissions unless you trust the person you may be allowing access to those files with.
+Next to this area, the permissions are indicated by reading, Write, Delete, and Append.
+You would select as needed.
+However, it is not recommended to enable deletion permissions unless you trust the person you may be allowing access to those files with.

-Once the client connects, it should display the content of the folder set for the user to access.
+Once the client connects, it should display the folder's content for the user to access.